Highlights:

 There is no shortage of tools available for virtual meetings, virtual collaboration, and a virtualized office environment.
 In short order, companies can be set up with a handful of such tools.

-But the longer remote work continues, the more employees report that having many different tools can be confusing and cost them precious time when they need to find information and resources.
+But as organizations rely more heavily on remote work, more employees report that having many different tools can be confusing and cost them precious time when they need to find information and resources.
 It can take hours each week to navigate between four or five different communication and collaboration tools to find needed information when those tools don’t work together—time that could otherwise be used to get actual work done.

 How many businesses can afford a 10-15 percent productivity loss due to a disconnected communications ecosystem?
 And how much more revenue could your financial services organization make if it could recover most or all of this lost time?